 Networks and partners

-Arctic Space Centre provides answers to topical arctic questions.
-Sodankylä's Arctic Space Centre has expanded from a satellite data centre to a place where the entire chain is handled from the reception of satellite data, to processing and distribution and then the utilisation of data.
-The data can be utilised for example by environmental and security authorities.
-The Arctic Space Centre of the Finnish Meteorological Institute´s (FMI-ASC) partners and financiers include international space agencies (ESA, EUMETSAT, NASA, NOAA), the European Union and numerous other national organisations and research institutes such as the Finnish Environment Institute (SYKE), and the Sodankylä Geophysical Observatory at the University of Oulu.
+Sodankylä Space Centre provides answers to topical arctic questions.
+Sodankylä Space Centre has expanded from a satellite data centre to a place where the entire chain is handled from the reception of satellite data, to processing and distribution and then the use of data.
+The data can be used for example by environmental and security authorities.
+The Sodankylä Space Centre of the Finnish Meteorological Institute´s (FMI-ASC) partners and financiers include international space agencies (ESA, EUMETSAT, NASA, NOAA), the European Union and numerous other national organisations and research institutes such as the Finnish Environment Institute (SYKE), and the Sodankylä Geophysical Observatory at the University of Oulu.